evaou/kotlin-algorithm/README.md

       *g(n)*: distance from start to current node <br/>
       *h(n)*: heuristic estimated distance from current to target node <br/>

-### Dynamic Programming
+### Dynamic Algorithms
-The problem is divided into smaller overlapping sub-problems which are solved by remembering and using previous solved result.
+The problem is divided into smaller overlapping sub-problems which are solved by remembering and using previous solved result .

-- Think top down recursively but solve bottom up
-- Use memorization to keep sub answers
-- Save duplicated work and reuse it
 - [Kadane's Algorithm](https://www.youtube.com/watch?v=86CQq3pKSUw)
     - find a contiguous subarray with the maximum sum
     - brute force solution is to check all possible subarrays, *O(N^2)*